impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 end
 ```

-This code was introduced in 2015 as part of [this PR](https://github.com/rbenv/rbenv/pull/806){:target="_blank" rel="noopener"}, and its goal (according to the PR description) was to prevent the `bundle install` command from running `rbenv rehash` multiple times.
+This code was introduced in 2015 as part of [this PR](https://github.com/rbenv/rbenv/pull/806){:target="_blank" rel="noopener" }, and its goal (according to the PR description) was to prevent the `bundle install` command from running `rbenv rehash` multiple times.
 Ideally, we'd like that command to run once, after all the gems have been installed.

 According to the PR description, the `if` block is executed if we're running `bundle install`, and the `else` code is executed if we're not, i.e. if we're just running `gem install` by itself, without `bundler`.
 But when I add various `puts` statements both inside and outside the `if` block, I don't see my output when I run `bundle install` in a brand-new Rails app.

-After a lot of digging, I discovered that there was [a commit added to Bundler in 2016](https://github.com/rubygems/bundler/pull/4954/files){:target="_blank" rel="noopener"} which changed the way plugins are loaded.
+After a lot of digging, I discovered that there was [a commit added to Bundler in 2016](https://github.com/rubygems/bundler/pull/4954/files){:target="_blank" rel="noopener" } which changed the way plugins are loaded.
 This change resulted in Bundler using a different load path from the one that it used prior to the change, meaning RBENV's `rubygems_plugin.rb` never gets loaded and we don't execute our post-install hook.
-This was confirmed by [an answer to a question I posted](https://github.com/rbenv/rbenv/discussions/1516){:target="_blank" rel="noopener"} on the RBENV "Q&A" page.
+This was confirmed by [an answer to a question I posted](https://github.com/rbenv/rbenv/discussions/1516){:target="_blank" rel="noopener" } on the RBENV "Q&A" page.

 Furthermore, I re-add the following line of code to my local copy of Bundler's `lib/bundler/cli/install.rb` file, which the above PR removed: